DanRoscigno/translate_changed_files/docs/en/quick_start/iceberg.md

 ## Overview

-- Deploy Object Storage, Apache Spark, Iceberg catalog, and StarRocks using Docker compose
+- Brrr Deploy Object Storage, Apache Spark, Iceberg catalog, and StarRocks using Docker compose
 - Load New York City Green Taxi data for the month of May 2023 into the Iceberg data lake
 - Configure StarRocks to access the Iceberg catalog
 - Query the data with StarRocks where the data sits